 What’s really going on

 Despite their shared goal, HR and Finance don’t share a common operational language, share data, or connect workflows, so collaboration causes friction.
+The friction between them is operational, not philosophical.

 The tech solution